Night (Star Trek: Voyager)

 "Night" is the 95th episode of the American science fiction television series Star Trek: Voyager, the first episode of the fifth season.

-In this episode, as the starship USS Voyager crosses an enormous expanse with absolutely no stars visible in any direction, they encounter local denizens whose home is being used as a dumping ground for toxic waste by the Malon aliens.

-The void is stated to be size of about 2 years of travel for the Voyager spacecraft.
+In this episode, as the starship USS Voyager crosses an enormous expanse with no stars visible, they encounter local denizens whose home is being used as a dumping ground for toxic waste by the Malon aliens.
+The void is said to be size of about two years of travel for the Voyager spacecraft.

 This episode originally aired on UPN on October 14, 1998.
 The Malon species return in episode 21 of this season, "Juggernaut".

 Overview

 This episode was directed by David Livingston, and written by Brannon Braga and Joe Menosky.